Wire protocol

 Human-readable failure message |

-1 - Node information
+- Leader information

-Type |
+Type | Value |

-Value |
+node-info0 |

-Information about a single node |
+Information about the cluster leader |

-2 - Welcome
+- Welcome

-Type |
+Type | Value |

 uint64 |